TheThingsNetwork/arduino-device-lib/docs/TheThingsNetwork.md

 ## Method: `onMessage`

-Sets a function which will be called to process incoming messages.
+Sets a function that will be called to process incoming messages.
 You'll want to do this in your `setup()` function and then define a `void (*cb)(const byte* payload, size_t length, port_t port)` function somewhere else in your sketch.

 ```c
 void onMessage(void (*cb)(const byte* payload, size_t length, port_t port));